Positive Education Toolkit

 Positive challenges for today:

-Are you in a training room or classroom?
+Are you in a training room or a classroom?
 Do you need an icebreaker game?
 Do you want to do an activity with family or friends?

 Let's go, let's challenge each other!